microsoft/service-fabric-healer/Documentation/Using.md

 Mitigate(AppName="fabric:/MyApp42", MetricName="CpuPercent", MetricValue=?MetricValue) :- ?MetricValue >= 20,
 	GetRepairHistory(?repairCount, TimeWindow=01:00:00),
 	?repairCount < 5,
-	RestartCodePackage(), !.
+	RestartCodePackage().
 ```

-Note the use of cuts (!) after the external predicate call in the rules above.
-This is technically the correct thing to do if there are other rules below these in a rules file.
-This makes it really clear to Guan that there is no need to backtrack.
-It's work is done and we got our anwser (the repair succeeded, for example).
 Please look through the [existing rules files](/FabricHealer/PackageRoot/Config/Rules) for real examples that have been tested.
+Simply modify the rules to meet your needs (like supplying your target app names, for example, and adjusting the simple logical constraints, if need be).